-Firms that hold lots of confidential client information should consider first party coverage.
+Firms that hold lots of confidential client information should consider first-party insurance coverage.
 The coverage is for direct costs incurred by the insured company, not for costs that come as a result of lawsuits or regulatory demands/fines.
 This is the most common kind of cybersecurity insurance for non-technology firms.
 The most common types of claims on this type of policy include:

 - Notifying clients and partners of the breach